Felix-gto/plan-de-nutritie/README.md

 ### Initial project setup
 - Clone the project using the HTTPS link: https://github.com/Felix-gto/plan-de-nutritie.git
 - Install the dependencies: `npm install`
-- Run the Node server: `node app.js` or with nodemon: `nodemon app.js` - runs the server on port 3000
+- Run the server: `node app.js` or with nodemon: `nodemon app.js` - runs the server on port 3000